 Rather book a tour?
 Delve deeper into the past on a walking tour of Manchester.

 Start: Camera Obscura Museum

 Finish: Arthur’s Seat

 Length: Three miles

 Packed with panoramic views, historic sites and glorious gardens, this vista-filled walking route around Edinburgh begins at Camera Obscura.
 Located in Outlook Tower, the attraction includes 360-degree city views from the rooftop terrace.
 Located just across The Mound and into Princes Street Gardens is our next stop, the iconic Scott Monument, which was built to honour writer Sir Walter Scott.
-Future visitors can climb the 287 winding steps to the top of this gothic-style building, for mesmerising views of Salisbury Crags.
+You can climb the 287 winding steps to the top of this gothic-style building, for mesmerising views of Salisbury Crags.
 Just half a mile away, through the Georgian architecture of Princes Street, is Calton Hill.
-This gentle peak takes approximately five minutes to climb via a staircase at Regent Road (south-side) or Royal Terrace (north-side), rewarding visitors with outstanding views of the Scottish Parliament, the Palace of Holyroodhouse and the Royal Mile.
-Having built up an appetite, explorers can enjoy an indulgent hilltop meal at The Lookout by Gardener’s Cottage, before walking two miles to Edinburgh’s ultimate viewpoint - the ancient volcano, Arthur’s Seat, with walking routes to suit varying abilities.
+This gentle peak takes approximately five minutes to climb via a staircase at Regent Road (south-side) or Royal Terrace (north-side), rewarding you with outstanding views of the Scottish Parliament, the Palace of Holyroodhouse and the Royal Mile.
+Having built up an appetite, enjoy an indulgent hilltop meal at The Lookout by Gardener’s Cottage, before walking two miles to Edinburgh’s ultimate viewpoint - the ancient volcano, Arthur’s Seat, with walking routes to suit varying abilities.

 Start: Georgian House